 Deal flow within the app is rendered according to deal type, and the task templates are updated accordingly.
 Users can also sort according to close date to ensure priority for those deals most quickly approaching.
 Any user can modify and save any list, a nice touch for agents who sell in neighborhoods or condo communities with the same restrictive covenants, etc.

-Trackxi isn’t offering a document engine or digital signatures, as it wouldn’t make business sense, and likely create redundancies with the market’s current offerings.
-There is an integration with SkySlope to send parties out to complete forms.
+Trackxi isn’t offering a document engine or digital signatures, as it wouldn’t make business sense and would likely create redundancies with the market’s current offerings.
 Links to document packages can be placed into task lists and notes fields for easy access, and when signing is complete, a user can update the chore in Trackxi.
 The app is designed to work around and in between what’s already being used.

 There’s the ability to gauge your outreach efforts to new leads via the Master Calendar by notifying the user of when next to reach out.